LA PASTI CIUDAD DEL CUERPO (2023)

 Father and daughter live a continent away from each other.
 Amanda is a performance artist and currently lives in Spain.
 Mauro is a civil engineer and has lived in Brazil all his life.
 Since she left Brazil, more than 3 years ago, Amanda has been talking to her father through spontaneous video calls, but there's a catch: he is always working.
-Many times Amanda is also working.
 Mauro works from Monday to Monday.
-Amanda works when there is available work.
 However, work and different time zones don't prevent them from talking - in a way, that's the way they maintain their bond.
-The performance is a work operation created by Amanda in a live video call with her father.
-They talk about work (mainly about ethics and work decisions) and catch up on other issues in their lives.

 As a performance created to happen in a nightclub, it takes inspiration from the cult film "Liquid Sky", by Slava Tsukerman.
 Bringing elements of transformation through makeup, the performer carries with her the head of a mannequin while she regurgitates an ironic text about conservatism, capitalism and the artistic medium.